 One of the easiest ways to get designs on your wood signs is through the use of vinyl cutting machines like Silhouette or Cricuit.
-These sign-cutting methods are quite similar to the stencil process.
+These sign-cutting methods using Silhouette or Circuit are quite similar to the stencil process.

-It cuts patterns and letters out of adhesive vinyl sheets, which makes a more straightforward sign-making process.
-You can decorate signs on your own, or you can buy a pre-made layout online.
+Silhouette or Circuit cuts patterns and letters out of adhesive vinyl sheets, which makes a more straightforward sign-making process.
+You can decorate wood frame signs on your own or the way you want it, or you can buy a pre-made layout online.

-This method is best for people who have excellent handwriting.
-Your unique penmanship can add an artistic touch to your wooden sign.
-But before you go ahead and paint, you should draw the letters using a pencil to serve as a guide and avoid mistakes.
+This method is best for people who have excellent handwriting in doing wooden sign painting.
+Your unique penmanship and using the stylish font can add an artistic touch to your wooden sign painting for your home.
+But before you go ahead and paint, you should draw/print the letters or font using a pencil or pen to serve as a guide and avoid mistakes.

-To get a precise and easy result, you can use a paint pen instead of a paintbrush to add color to your penciled plan.
-If you’re tracing with a black sharpie, you can make your sign stand-out by adding some white paint on its edges.
+To get a precise and super easy result you want, you can use a paint pen instead of a paintbrush to add color to your penciled plan.
+If you’re tracing the print with a black sharpie, you can make your sign stand-out by adding some white paint on its edges. su

 Build and Attach the Frame

 The last step in our journey is framing your board.
 Based on my experience, a DIY signboard truly comes together and looks polished when it’s framed with stained wood.
 It’s the finishing touch that makes all the difference.